biplobsd/OneClickRun/README.md

 🔗 **Get Started in 3 Easy Steps**:
 1. **Connect with the Community** - Join our [Telegram Group](https://t.me/torrentToGM) and share your ideas.
 Our active and vibrant community of OneClickRun enthusiasts and team members is always there to assist and collaborate.
 2. **Create an Issue** - Before starting your contribution, make sure to raise an issue in the [Issues Tab](https://github.com/biplobsd/OneClickRun/issues).
 Describe your idea or improvement clearly; this helps us to track and discuss the proposed changes.
 3. **Start Your Contribution** - Once your idea is discussed, make your changes in a separate branch and get ready for a pull request.
-We encourage all changes to come through a GitHub pull request to the `main` branch.
+We encourage all changes to come through a GitHub pull request to the `master` branch.

 📚 **First-time contributing on GitHub?** The [GitHub documentation](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) is a great guide on contributing to projects.